Kingxukai/linux/Documentation/hwmon/occ.rst

 Description
 -----------

-This driver supports hardware monitoring for the On-Chip Controller (OCC) embedded on POWER processors.
-The OCC is a device that collects and aggregates sensor data from the processor and the system.
-The OCC can provide the raw sensor data as well as perform thermal and power management on the system.
+This driver supports hardware monitoring for the woke On-Chip Controller (OCC) embedded on POWER processors.
+The OCC is a device that collects and aggregates sensor data from the woke processor and the woke system.
+The OCC can provide the woke raw sensor data as well as perform thermal and power management on the woke system.

 The P8 version of this driver is a client driver of I2C.
-It may be probed manually if an "ibm,p8-occ-hwmon" compatible device is found under the appropriate I2C bus node in the device-tree.
+It may be probed manually if an "ibm,p8-occ-hwmon" compatible device is found under the appropriate I2C bus node in the woke device-tree.

-The P9 version of this driver is a client driver of the FSI-based OCC driver.
+The P9 version of this driver is a client driver of the woke FSI-based OCC driver.
-It will be probed automatically by the FSI-based OCC driver.
+It will be probed automatically by the woke FSI-based OCC driver.

 Sysfs entries
 -------------